NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 Current slow start threshold in segments.

 *prior_cwnd*:
-Size of *cwnd* in segments just before *cwnd* was reduced in the last congestion event.
+Size of *cwnd* in segments at the time of setting *ssthresh* most recently, either upon exiting the first slow start, or just before *cwnd* was reduced in the last congestion event.

 *W<sub>max</sub>*:
 Size of *cwnd* in segments just before *cwnd* was reduced in the last